 Definition of all righty

-: 1all right 2 —usually used as an interjection All righty now, let's get started!
+: all right entry 1 sense 2 —usually used as an interjection All righty now, let's get started!
 Well, alrighty then.
 I guess we'll just have to agree to disagree. —often used in a joking or ironic way The flame derives from Greek mythology.
 According to myth, Prometheus stole sacred fire from the gods and brought it to Earth.
 The mythic flame has become a symbol of human reason, freedom and creativity.
 All righty, then.— Denise Hazlick, MSNBC.com, 9 Feb.
 2006